miyako/4d-topic-simple-svg-integration/README.md

 ```

 > [!NOTE]
-> [`GET MOUSE`/`MOUSE POSITION`](https://developer.4d.com/docs/commands/mouse-position) can be substituted by the system variables `MOUSEX` and `MOUSEY` which return the local mouse coordinates when called in the context of a mouse event that was generated inside a picture object
+> [`GET MOUSE`/`MOUSE POSITION`](https://developer.4d.com/docs/commands/mouse-position) can be substituted by the system variables `MOUSEX` and `MOUSEY` which return the local mouse coordinates when referenced in the context of a mouse event generated inside a picture object

 ## Respond to Mouse Move